rackspace-cookbooks/contributing/CONTRIBUTING.md

 ## README.md / Documentation
 * Please include a README.md file in the cookbook root directory.
-* Please include Descriptions, Platform support, notes, nots on recipes, attributes, CONTRIBUTING and testing specifications.
+* Please include Descriptions, Platform support, notes, notes on recipes, attributes, CONTRIBUTING and testing specifications.
 * If the cookbook is a fork, please credit original cookbook authors.

 ## CHANGELOG.md